Network on a chip: Current research

 Some researchers think that NoCs need to support quality of service (QoS), namely achieve the various requirements in terms of throughput, end-to-end delays, fairness, and deadlines.
 Real-time computation, including audio and video playback, is one reason for providing QoS support.
 However, current system implementations like VxWorks, RTLinux or QNX are able to achieve sub-millisecond real-time computing without special hardware.

 This may indicate that for many real-time applications the service quality of existing on-chip interconnect infrastructure is sufficient, and dedicated hardware logic would be necessary to achieve microsecond precision, a degree that is rarely needed in practice for end users (sound or video jitter need only tenth of milliseconds latency guarantee).
 Another motivation for NoC-level quality of service (QoS) is to support multiple concurrent users sharing resources of a single chip multiprocessor in a public cloud computing infrastructure.
 In such instances, hardware QoS logic enables the service provider to make contractual guarantees on the level of service that a user receives, a feature that may be deemed desirable by some corporate or government clients.

 Many challenging research problems remain to be solved at all levels, from the physical link level through the network level, and all the way up to the system architecture and application software.
-The first dedicated research symposium on networks on chip was held at Princeton University, in May 2007.
+The first dedicated research symposium on networks on chip was held at Princeton University in May 2007.
 The second IEEE International Symposium on Networks-on-Chip was held in April 2008 at Newcastle University.

 Research has been conducted on integrated optical waveguides and devices comprising an optical network on a chip (ONoC).

-The possible way to increasing the performance of NoC is use wireless communication channels between chiplets — named wireless network on chip (WiNoC).
+A possible way to increase the performance of NoC is to use wireless communication channels between chiplets – named wireless network on chip (WiNoC).

 Side benefits

 In a multi-core system, connected by NoC, coherency messages and cache miss requests have to pass switches.
 Accordingly, switches can be augmented with simple tracking and forwarding elements to detect which cache blocks will be requested in the future by which cores.
 Then, the forwarding elements multicast any requested block to all the cores that may request the block in the future.
-This mechanism reduces cache miss rate.
+This mechanism reduces the cache miss rate.